1985shree/8-week-SQL-challenge/README.md

 Question10.
 In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+Again we have to use a complex clause, this time with 'BETWEEN' syntax to select dates within 1st week of joining.
+In the end one just needs to sum up the points for each customer!

 ```SQL
 WITH customer_points AS
 	(SELECT dannys_diner.members.customer_id as customer,